colebaril/rrecipes/README.md

 ## Use Pipes for Efficiency

-The functions work with `dplyr`.
+The functions work with `magrittr` pipes.
 For example, see below as we search for brownie recipes and scrape the code.
 In this example, The outputs are printed in the console and the brownie URLs are piped through the `scrape()` function which retrieves the complete recipes from the site and saves the recipes in a file called `scraped_recipes.txt` in your file directory.

 ```
 apple_pie <- search_recipes(query = "apple pie",